wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

 to yt-dlp or place it in the configuration file.

 The default location of the .netrc file is ~ (see below).

+As an alternative to using the .netrc file, which has the disadvantage of keeping your passwords in a plain text file, you can configure a custom shell command to provide the credentials for an extractor.
+This is done by providing the --netrc-cmd parameter, it shall output the credentials in the netrc format and return 0 on success, other values will be treated as an error. {} in the command will be replaced by the name of the extractor to make it possible to select the credentials for the right extractor.

+E.g. To use an encrypted .netrc file stored as .authinfo.gpg

+    yt-dlp --netrc-cmd 'gpg --decrypt ~/.authinfo.gpg' https://www.youtube.com/watch?v=BaW_jenozKc

 Notes about environment variables